luigi0229/aws_deployment_python/README.md

   * Python installed, with required dependencies

-  * Create an key that will be used for SSH for each of the two users on the configuration.
-To create a new key, use command below:
+  * A key that will be used for SSH for each of the two users on the configuration.
+To create a new key on an Unix environment, use command `ssh-keygen -f keyname.pem` where keyname.pem is the name of your key

-      ssh-keygen -f keyname

   * Follow the prompts.
 This will generate a new key with name 'keyname' and a corresponding public key 'keyname.pub'